Why Adalo Is Ideal for Publishing Your Vibe-Coded App

 Import or Rebuild Your Prototype

-Adalo’s visual builder makes it easy to bring your prototype to life.
-You can either import your existing vibe-coded prototype or rebuild it directly within Adalo.
-The platform even offers AI-assisted tools to help you set up your database and layout.
-Just describe what your app does, and Adalo will create a starting framework that you can tweak using its drag-and-drop editor.
+The visual builder makes it easy to bring your prototype to life.
+You can either import your existing vibe-coded prototype or rebuild it directly within the platform.
+Magic Start helps you generate complete app foundations from a description—just explain what your app does, and it creates a starting framework with database structure, screens, and logic that you can refine using the drag-and-drop editor.

 To get started, go to Project Settings and click the Android icon.
 This action initializes your project, setting it up for deployment on the Google Play Store.